OpenNTF/Web-UI-Prototyping-Toolkit/README.md

 - `cd \path\protostar`
 - `npm install`

 This also generates a simple launcher batch script in bin/protostar.bat

-### Validating the Protostar installation
-To run Protostar with the test project (use backslashes on Windows)
-- open a terminal
-- `cd /my/path/to/protostar`
-- `node ./bin/protostar.js ./projects/test`
-- open a browser to http://localhost:8888

 ## Running
 Running protostar boils down to invoking it and passing it a directory path as the only argument: the website root dir